Cylindrical model structures: Acknowledgements

 Suppose that $I$ is exponentiable with respect to $\otimes$.
 Let us regard the co-cylinder $\cocylinderinterval$ in $\cl{A}$ as equipped with the contraction structure $(-)^{p}$ and the involution structure $(-)^{v}$.
 Then the natural transformation \ar[4]{{(-)^{I}},{(-)^{I^{2}}},{(-)^{\Gamma_{ur}}}} equips $\cocylinderinterval$ in $\cl{A}$ with an upper right connection structure. \end{rmk}

-\begin{rmk} Analogously one can define a {\em lower left connection structure} with respect to an interval.
-Everything concerning upper and lower right connections below can equally be carried out for upper and lower left connections.
-We will not need this. \end{rmk}
+\begin{rmk} Analogously, one can define a {\em lower left connection structure} with respect to an interval.
+Everything concerning upper and lower right connections below can equally be carried out for upper and lower left connections. \end{rmk}

 \begin{defn} Let $\interval = \big( I, i_0, i_1, p, v, S, r_0, r_1, s, \Gamma_{lr}, \Gamma_{ur} \big)$ be an interval in $\cl{A}$ equipped with a contraction structure $p$, an involution structure $v$, a subdivision structure $\big( S, r_{0}, r_{1}, s \big)$, a lower right connection structure $\Gamma_{lr}$, and an upper right connection structure $\Gamma_{ur}$.
 Let \ar{I \otimes S,I,x} denote the canonical arrow of $\cl{A}$ such that the following diagram in $\cl{A}$ commutes. \pushout[{4,3,-1}]{I,I^{2},I^{2},I \otimes S,I,I \otimes i_{0},I \otimes r_0,I \otimes i_1,I \otimes r_1, \Gamma_{lr},\Gamma_{ur},x} Then $\Gamma_{lr}$ and $\Gamma_{ur}$ are {\em compatible with $\big( S, r_{0}, r_{1}, s \big)$} if the following diagram in $\cl{A}$ commutes. \tri[{4,3}]{I^{2},I \otimes S,I,I \otimes s,x,I \otimes p} \end{defn}